Rome metro evacuated as quakes rock Italy

 Story highlights

-- Seven earthquakes recorded so far
+- Nine tremors recorded so far

 - Heavy snow blocking roads to reach some affected areas